liv-daliberti/grail-simulation/src/open_r1/README.md

 Additional environment switches:

 - `GAIL_USE=0` disables the discriminator path and falls back to pure GRPO.
-- `GAIL_WEIGHT` rescales the discriminator reward before normalisation.
+- `GAIL_WEIGHT` rescales the discriminator reward before normalization.
 - `GAIL_ALPHA`, `GAIL_LR`, `GAIL_DISC_MODEL`, `GAIL_DEVICE` configure the
-  discriminator backbone and optimiser.
+  discriminator backbone and optimizer.
 - `GAIL_EVAL_MODE=1` can be exported to ensure the discriminator stays frozen during evaluation-only runs.